-Eagle is said to have the state's largest “museum system,” boasting five restored turn-of-the-century buildings.
-Most visitors see the buildings and learn the town's history through the Eagle Historical Society, which stages a three-hour town walking tour throughout the summer that includes Wickersham's Courthouse, Eagle City Hall, the Log Church, Fort Egbert, Redmen Hall, the Customs Building Museum and Amundsen Park, where a plaque commemorates explorer Roald Amundsen's visit.
+Eagle is said to have the state's largest “museum system,” boasting six restored turn-of-the-century buildings.
+Most visitors see the buildings and learn the town's history through the Eagle Historical Society, which stages a three-hour town walking tour throughout the summer that includes Wickersham's Courthouse, Eagle City Hall, the Log Church, Fort Egbert, Redmen Hall, the Customs Building Museum, and Amundsen Park, where a plaque commemorates explorer Roald Amundsen's visit.

 Historically an important riverboat landing, Eagle is still a popular jumping-off point for Yukon River travelers.
 Summer float trips from Eagle downriver through the Yukon-Charley Rivers National Preserve to Circle are a popular activity.
 It can take anywhere from 5 to 10 days to cover the 154 river miles between Eagle and Circle.
 Many float the river from Dawson City, Yukon, which is about 100 miles upriver and across the Canadian border from Eagle.
 After several days on the river, Eagle is a welcome stop!